sketch-hq/SketchAPI/docs-website/pages/plugins-bundle.md

 ## Plugin Manifest file

 For Sketch to initialize the plugin correctly, the `manifest.json` must be included in the plugin bundle.
-It defines how the scripts can be called, from the menu, a keyboard shortcut or triggered by user activity within Sketch.
-For more information see the [manifest documentation](/plugins/manifest).
+It defines how the scripts can be called from either the menu or a keyboard shortcut, or triggered by user activity within Sketch.
+For more information, see the [manifest documentation](/plugins/manifest).